Learnability of a hybrid quantum-classical neural network for graph-structured quantum data: Res-HQCNN learns graph-structured quantum data

 \subsection{The training algorithm}

-Based on the preparation above, we can go through the training algorithm for Res-HQCNN to learn graph-structured quantum data.
-Since the training data includes supervised training data with or without graph, we will firstly discuss the corresponding training algorithm individually.
+Based on the theoretical and architectural preparations above, we now proceed to describe the training algorithm for Res-HQCNN in the context of graph-structured quantum data.
+Given that the training data may include both supervised samples with and without graph structure, we present the corresponding training procedures separately, detailing the cases with graph-based regularization and those without.